adhishluitel/Data-Mining-ECO395M-/HW3_final.md

 Now we fit a random forest model with 100 trees and do K-fold cross validation again.
-The result indicates that the value of RMSE is 6.26 which is the smallest of all the RMSEs of the models we’ve seen above.
+The result indicates that the value of RMSE is 6.26 which is the smallest of all the RMSEs of the models we've seen above.
 And the computational efficiency has been improved by taking less than 1 minute to compute all these procedures.